 Training programs and costs have an easily measured up-front cost of time and money.
-Those line items are difficult to handle on a tight budget.
-However, added costs of poorly trained staff shows the importance of training employees.
-These costs do not come in the form of line items, so they are often ignored or unseen.
+These costs do not come inline items, so they are often ignored or unseen.
+Those line items are challenging to handle on a tight budget.
+However, added costs of poorly trained staff show the importance of training employees.

-Lion Bulk Handling, recognises the importance of employee training, but we also understand the day-to-day struggles of a business.
+Lion Bulk Handling recognises the importance of employee training, but we also understand the day-to-day struggles.
 Therefore we have designed a free bulk handling training, named the experience training.
-Would you like to train your employees in improving their bulk handling skills, check out our training and conditions at http://www.lionbulkhandling.com/experience-training
+Would you like to train your employees in improving their bulk handling skills?
+Check out our training and conditions at http://www.lionbulkhandling.com/experience-training

-Lion’s Bulk Academy offers also a full range of interactive trainings and master classes, sharing the hands-on experience of our dedicated instructors.
+Lion’s Bulk Academy also offers a full range of interactive training and masterclasses, sharing the hands-on experience of our dedicated instructors.
 These master classes consist of theoretical instructions and, if possible, practical training relevant to the selected material handling system.
 Contact us for our Practitioner, Master or Expert Level courses via http://www.lionbulkhandling.com/contact/

 Has your business discovered the importance of employee training?
 Please share your experiences below in the comments section.